benhutchinson/Instagram/README.md

 - How to rollback database migrations

 ####Things To Improve Project
-- Responsive Design.
+- Responsive & Mobile Design.
 I need to learn more about this and positioning.
-- Mobile Design
 - A bespoke sprite could be created, and unused icons deleted
 - Offer users ability to modify their profile
 - Perhaps restrict the number of comments/likes individual users can make